-All students have a dedicated Pastoral Tutor.
+All students will have a tutor.
 Tutors are an important first point of contact with parents and if you have concerns about your son/daughter's academic progress or general welfare then please contact their tutor.
 Your son/daughter will be able to tell you who their tutor is, however you can find this information for yourself by viewing your son/daughter's timetable on the College Portal.
 Alternatively, if you phone the Tutorial Hub they will be able to give you this information.